mworion/MountWizzard4/docs/source/overview.rst

 ========

 Welcome to MountWizzard4!
-MW4 is a utility for 10micron users for improving the workflow for astronomy work and imaging runs on Windows, OSx and Linux (Ubuntu tested).
+MW4 is a utility for 10micron users for improving the workflow for astronomy work and imaging runs on Windows10, Mac OSX (beginning from 10.12) and Linux (Ubuntu from 16.04. tested).
 As a python application, it should run in all environments which support python3.7 including Qt as a Gui framework.

 There are some video about modeling: https://youtu.be/8YWLLo3siUY